olegantonyan/mpz/README.md

 Grab the `.dmg` from the releases page: https://github.com/olegantonyan/mpz/releases/.
 Universal binary, runs on Apple Silicon and Intel Macs (macOS 11 Big Sur or later).

 The build is not signed with an Apple Developer ID, so macOS Gatekeeper blocks it on first launch.
-After dragging `mpz.app` to `/Applications`, use either method below.
+After dragging `mpz music player.app` to `/Applications`, use either method below.

 **Terminal:** remove the quarantine flag, then open the app normally:

 ```
-xattr -dr com.apple.quarantine /Applications/mpz.app
+xattr -dr com.apple.quarantine "/Applications/mpz music player.app"
 ```

-**System Settings:** try to open `mpz.app` once and dismiss the warning, then go to *System Settings → Privacy & Security*.
+**System Settings:** try to open `mpz music player.app` once and dismiss the warning, then go to *System Settings → Privacy & Security*.
 Near the bottom you'll see a message that mpz was blocked — click *Open Anyway* and confirm.

 The app will then launch normally.